 This section was introduced to the Bill at stage 2.
-We note that the protection of open space is adequately delivered through the local development plan and Scottish Planning Policy and therefore we question whether it is necessary for this to be dealt with in the Bill.
+We note that the protection of open space is adequately delivered through the local development plan and Scottish Planning Policy, in particular Scottish Planning Advice Note 658, and therefore we question whether it is necessary for this to be dealt with in the Bill.